-It seems that despite what the American people were told U.S. payments of money to Iran did not have to be cash.
-In fact, Politico has received confirmation that the U.S. wired money to Iran in 2015 before the pallets of cash were delivered to Tehran and in 2016 after the planeloads of cash were delivered.
-In other words (not particularly shocking) the President and his people lied.
+It seems that despite what the American people were told, U.S. payments of money to Iran did not have to be cash.
+In fact, Politico had received confirmation that the U.S. wired money to Iran in 2015 before the pallets of cash were delivered to Tehran and in 2016 after the planeloads of cash were delivered.
+In other words (not particularly shocking), the President and his people lied.

-Last month (August 2016) we learned about the $1.7 Billion of cash given to Iran in three installments (1/17, 1/22 and 2/5/2016).
-We also learned that first installment ($400 Million) was delivered the same exact time American hostages were released from the Ayatollah’s clutches (but the Administration crosses their hearts, hope to die, stick a needle in their eyes–double pinky promise that money was not ransom).
+Last month (August 2016), we learned about the $1.7 Billion of cash given to Iran in three installments (1/17, 1/22, and 2/5/2016).
+We also learned that the first installment ($400 Million) was delivered the same exact time American hostages were released from the Ayatollah’s clutches (but the Administration crosses their hearts, hope to die, stick a needle in their eyes–double pinky promise that money was not ransom).

 At the time, Treasury spokeswoman Dawn Selak explained why the payments had to be in cash: